Nia-Emani/pantry-meal-picker/README.md

 #### MVP

 - 1 API - Meals
-- 1 Dropdown menu based on main ingredient in meals
+- 1 search form based on main ingredient in meals
 - Each search will render 3 results, including image and title
 - Previous search will be cleared after each submission